Pension Liabilities

 3.4.13.10 Introduction

-Cash basis local governments are required to report their pension liabilities.
-This section provides guidance for accounting and reporting these liabilities.
+Cash basis local governments are required to calculate their pension liabilities and assets.
+This section provides guidance for accounting and reporting these liabilities and assets.

 Management’s responsibilities